CIMH-Clinical-Psychology/MasterThesisVeraKluetz/README.md

 - **for decoding emotional content, use the 'run_analysis.py' file**

 Many helper functions have been outsorced to 'functions.py' and 'utils.py', there is no clear distinction when to choose which file of them for adding a function.
-**The 'settings.py' is an important central file which contains all user settings, like which exact classifier to choose, which pre-processing version, which timepoints for the epochs, which event id,...**
+**The 'settings.py' is an important central file which contains all user settings**, like which exact classifier to choose, which pre-processing version, which timepoints for the epochs, which event id,...

 The behavioural results of the MEG measurement have been evaluated with the 'run_behavioural_analysis.py'.
 For example, it creates plots showing how often people pressed the button, correlation values,..